RaphCorp/ThePublicPlex/README.md

+# ⚠️ WARNING: Its a projet im not sure if it gonna become a reality ! ⚠️

-# Presentation
+# Presentation 🎞️

-The public plex is a plexmedia server wich one is publicly open for adding media
+The public plex is a plexmedia server wich one is publicly open for adding media.

-# Status
+# Status 🛠️

 You can see how the project status into [roadmap.md](https://github.com/RaphCorp/ThePublicPlex/blob/main/roadmap.md) !